ndawlab/vectorRPE/README.rst

 This repo contains the code needed to reproduce the model and figures from the manuscript: `Lee et al. 2022 <https://www.biorxiv.org/content/10.1101/2022.02.28.482379v1>`_.
 The data needed to run the figure notebook will be available on figshare upon publication.

 This repository is being actively updated and organized.
-TODO: add requirements and conda environment yml file
+Data will be available on Figshare upon publication or by request.
+Remaining work include:
+- more detailed instructions on requirements for running deepRL network with ViRMEn task
+- details on data structures and how they're formatted
+- requirement files for figure analyses and deep RL agent
+- all helper functions from Engelhard 2019 paper needed to run MATLAB scripts

 Author
 ^^^^^^